 A further two permits are currently under application.

 The Boundiali permit is located in northern Côte d’Ivoire on the intersection of two gold mineralised trends – the Syama and the Tongon trends.
-Reconnaissance and detailed follow up scale sampling across the entire permit resulted in the discovery of three drill targets during 2015/16 as follows:
+Reconnaissance and detailed follow up scale sampling across the entire permit resulted in the discovery of three drill targets as follows: